-The premise underlying this project: It’s worth paying close attention to the objects and experiences that define our lives, and it’s worth considering how they might be different.
+The premise underlying Sintext hasn’t changed as it enters its second year: It’s worth paying close attention to the objects and experiences that define our lives, and it’s worth considering how they might be different.

 Or don’t.
-This is a newsletter, but not a letter of news — it’s more a repository for observations and inquiries, essays and mini-reviews.
-Some will be timely, but most will not.
+This is a newsletter, but not a letter of news—it’s more a repository for observations and inquiries, deep-dives and mini-reviews.
+Some will be timely, but most won’t.
 The writing worth reading doesn’t have an expiration date.
-Read an earlier post that catches your eye instead of the latest.
+Check out an earlier post that catches your eye instead of the latest.

 Past issues have covered: